-NOTE: If you have Atari DOS 2.0, DOS XL | version 2, or OS/A+ version 2, you may ignore this note.
-If you have such a DOS, you should refer to its reference | manual for information regarding acceptable file names.
-Some Disk Operating Systems currently available for the Atari allow longer and more complex OS/A+ filenames. version 4.1, for example, allows 30-character names and allows almost any character in a name.
+NOTE: If you have Atari DOS 2.0, DOS XL version 2, or OS/A+ version 2, you may ignore this note.
+If you have such a l DOS, you should refer to its reference manual for information regarding acceptable file names.
+Some Disk Operating Systems currently available for the Atari allow longer and more complex filenames.
+OS/A+ version 4.1, for example, allows 30-character names and allows almost any character in a name.